 GENETIC MECHANISM OF DMD.

-In Duchenne muscular dystrophy (DMD), mutations in the DMD gene result in the inability to produce functional dystrophin.
+In Duchenne muscular dystrophy (DMD), mutations in the DMD gene result in structurally compromised dystrophin.
 The most common mutations are exon deletions.3

 MECHANISM OF EXONDYS 51 IN DMD.

 EXONDYS 51 is designed to bind to exon 51 pre-mRNA, resulting in exclusion of this exon during mRNA processing in patients with genetic mutations that are amenable to exon 51 skipping.1

 CONFIRMED, AS MEASURED BY RT-PCR.1

 The exon-skipping mechanism of action (MoA) of EXONDYS 51 has been confirmed in a variety of clinical studies using reverse transcriptase polymerase chain reaction (RT-PCR).
 Skipping occurred at the correct location as confirmed by DMD gene sequencing.1

 |STUDY1,6||STUDY DESCRIPTION||# OF PATIENTS WITH CONFIRMED EXON SKIPPING IN SKELETAL MUSCLE BIOPSY* (IN-FRAME mRNA)|

 |Study 1 and Study 2||

 24-week, randomized, double-blind, placebo-controlled, crossover study of safety, efficacy and PK of EXONDYS 51 in patients with DMD amenable to exon 51 skipping; followed by a >4-year, open-label extension study